marlowfm/marlowfm.github.io/_posts/2022-06-28-win-tickets-to-a-battle-proms-picnic-concert.md

 You could be going along, courtesy of Marlow FM.
 We have a pair of tickets to give away for any one of the following concerts.

-* Blenheim Palace: Saturday 2nd July
 * Burghley House, Lincolnshire: Saturday 9th July
 * Hatfield House: Saturday 16th July
 * Highclere Castle, the 'real' Downton Abbey: Saturday 30th July

 To win the tickets to a Battle Prom picnic concert of your choice, just answer the following question: **Hatfield House is synonymous with which English monarch?**

 Email your answer along with your choice of venue, your name, and a contact phone number to [studio@marlowfm.co.uk](mailto:studio@marlowfm.co.uk).
-Entry to the draw closes at 5pm on Thursday 30th June.
+Entry to the draw closes at 5pm on Thursday 7th July.
 You may only enter once.
 Members of Marlow FM and their close relatives aren't allowed to enter.